ddbj/www/_metabobank/metadata-e.md

 : The name of the capillary electrophoresis instrument, manufacturer, model.

 [Parameter Value\[Autosampler model\]](#Autosampler_model_CE)<a name="Autosampler_model_CE"></a>
-: Manufacturer and model number.
+: Manufacturer and model number of the autosampler used for the capillary electrophoresis.

 [Parameter Value\[Column model\]](#Column_model_CE)<a name="Column_model"></a>
 : Manufacturer and model number of capillary column used.